lyncisdev/voco/INSTALL.md

 ./configure --shared
 ```

-The config file complains about not finding ATLAS

-I tried ```sudo apt-get install libatlas-base-dev``` but it didnt help
+The config file complained about not finding ATLAS.
+I tried ```sudo apt-get install libatlas-base-dev``` but it didnt help so I installed openblas:

-Therefore try to install openblas:

 ```bash
 cd $KALDI_ROOT/tools